-Fi360 designees are required to complete a minimum number of CE hours per reporting period.
-The CE requirement is effective immediately upon attainment of a designation, and CE hours may be accrued from a variety of sources.
-All CE is subject to audit by, and final approval from, Fi360.
+Fi360 Designees are required to complete a minimum number of CE hours per reporting period.
+The CE Requirement is effective immediately upon attainment of a designation, and CE hours may be accrued from a variety of sources.
+Please note, all CE is subject to audit by, and final approval from, Fi360.

 |Designation||Number of CE hours Required|

 Fi360 offers a wide variety of free sessions for designees to meet the CE Requirement.
 CE hours can be reported at any time, but must be earned during the current reporting period.
 Each reporting period is defined as the twelve months preceding the 'Next Renewal Date'.
 CE may also be earned for a reporting period during the 30 day grace period following the Renewal Date.
 Any CE hours in excess of the requirement may not be applied to subsequent reporting periods, and CE hours earned for any one activity may not be split between two reporting periods.
 With the exception of taking an Fi360 Designation training program as an audit, the same CE session may not be used to accrue CE hours for more than one renewal cycle.

 CE credit hour calculations are based on a fifty (50) minute hour, and may be reported in half hour increments after the first hour has been satisfied.
 When reporting, CE credit should be rounded down to the nearest half hour (e.g., 70 minutes = 1.0 CE hour).